When I evaluate the best learning management system,I start with the real question: what will I truly own once I build on it?

 That is the lens I would use to evaluate any LMS software or learning management system in education setup today.

-If you are evaluating platforms today, book a demo and see how much of the business Learnyst can help you truly own.
+If you are evaluating LMS platforms today, book a demo and see how much of the business Learnyst can help you truly own.

 Look at total commercial fit; pricing flexibility, payment control, conversion impact, security, learner retention, and operational efficiency.